 The LACDA is partnering with DHS, which administers the Housing for Health program, for the provision of supportive services to homeless Special Needs tenants.
-Projects seeking to serve eligible homeless Special Needs populations must utilize a Lead Service Provider that is either a DHS-approved ICMS provider with an active work order or has begun DHS's Request for Statement of Qualifications for Supportive Housing Services process.
+Projects seeking to serve eligible homeless Special Needs populations must utilize a Lead Service Provider that is either a DHS-approved Intensive Case Management Services (ICMS) provider with an active work order or has begun DHS's Request for Statement of Qualifications for Supportive Housing Services process.
 Contact Christin Doyle at DHS for more information: CDoyle@dhs.lacounty.gov.

 DHS will fund ICMS for homeless Special Needs units at a rate of \$450/door/month for individuals and \$600/door/month for families.
-The LACDA is in the process of updating allowable supportive services costs that may be paid from project cash flow, which are in addition to or supplement services funded by DHS for units designated or reserved for a homeless population.
+The LACDA will permit supportive service costs (personnel and non-personnel) to be included in a projects operating budget, to the extent that the expense is justifiable, and the project maintains financial feasibility.
+These expenses paid with cash flow to support homeless Special needs units are meant to supplement the supportive services funded by DHS.
+Note that not all HOME-ARP eligible populations are eligible for ICMS coverage through DHS.
+If a non-ICMS eligible population is proposed, supportive services funding must be identified in the project budget.